SPECIAL OFFER FOR TEACHERS: Two-for-One Admission October and November

 Audio guides for adults and children are available in the European and American art galleries.
 A down-loadable audio tour for the Chinese Garden is available in Mandarin, Cantonese, and English.
 A wide range of audio material is also available online at iTunes U.

-Four college-level seminars taught by distinguished professors get under way this fall in the Huntington U series.
+The Huntington is offering a new series of college-level seminars taught by distinguished professors and available to the public.
 These six-week courses feature lectures and lively discussions, but there are no papers to write and no final test.
 Each seminar: $250.
-To register call: 626-405-2128.
+Fall 2014 seminars are now full, but please watch for an all-new series in the spring!

 Oct.
 1–Nov.
 5: William Blake: Poet, Artist, Engraver